-It is governed by the regulations specific to the insurance sector (e.g. Solvency II) and asset management (e.g. CRD IV and AIFMD), as well as by specific local requirements, and aligned to the Group Fit & Proper policy.
+It is governed by the regulations specific to the insurance sector (e.g. Solvency II) and asset management (e.g. CRD IV and AIFMD),

 In terms of risk and regulation, SCOR is committed to maintaining a compensation policy that is fully in line with SCOR's controlled risk appetite and discourages taking excessive risks, to aligning management incentives with shareholders objectives, to having an innovative compensation policy, to motivating and retaining its pool of talent and to being fully compliant with the regulations and guidelines defined by the regulators regarding compensation policies.